-Since we are in the process of developing our products, we anticipate our research and development efforts and ongoing general and administrative costs will continue to generate negative cash flows from operating activities for the foreseeable future and that these amounts will increase in the future.
-We do not currently sell or distribute pharmaceutical products or have any sales or marketing capabilities.
+As we continue our clinical trials for PCS499 and PCS6422, begin a Phase 2A clinical trial for PCS12852, and continue to evaluate and develop the other drugs in our portfolio, we anticipate our research and development efforts and ongoing general and administrative costs will continue to generate negative cash flows from operating activities for the foreseeable future.
+We expect these amounts to increase in the future.